Manaslu Circuit Trek

 10

-It is recommended to rest in Samagaon for more than one night for acclimatization, enjoying the village, and a short trip to Manaslu Base Camp or Punggen Gompa.
+We recommend resting in Samagaon for one night to acclimate.
+Enjoy the village and a short trip to Manaslu Base Camp or Punggen Gompa.

-Surrounded by mountains in a peaceful forest, you can hike to Manaslu Base Camp for excellent views of Samdo (Pang Phuchuli); Nagdi Chuli, Simnang Himal, Manaslu glacier, Manaslu icefall.
+Mountains surround the area in a peaceful forest.
+You can hike to Manaslu Base Camp for excellent views of Samdo (Pang Phuchuli).
+You also get the opinions of Nagdi Chuli, Simnang Himal, Manaslu Glacier, and Manaslu Icefall.

 11

-Today we are walking uphill in the desert path and windy village till o Samdo.
-After crossing the Kyagru Chholing Gompa, we walk in the juniper and birch forest and the stone hut of Kermo Kharka.
+Today, on our Manaslu circuit trek, we are walking uphill on a desert path and a windy village to Samdo.
+We cross the Kyagru Chholing Gompa.
+We walk in the juniper and birch forest and the stone hut of Kermo Kharka.

-Start climbing to the Samdo and just before entering the village passes through the point where the Budhi Gandaki starts – at the confluence of Larke Khola and the river coming from Samdo Glacier.
-It is a refugee camp for Tibetians and gives you a rare glimpse into the lifestyle of the Tibetan people.
+We start climbing to the Samdo.
+Before entering the village, we pass through the point where the Budhi Gandaki starts.
+It is at the confluence of Larke Khola and the river coming from Samdo Glacier.
+It is a refugee camp for Tibetans and gives you a rare glimpse into the lifestyle of the Tibetan people.

 12

-Today gentle trails descend on many fields to a large Mani wall and stone archway. we mostly follow the rocky and zigzags trials today. small steams meet the big Budi Gandirn river with the thundering sounds.
+Today, the Manaslu circuit trek starts with gentle trails descending through many fields to a large Mani wall and stone archway.
+We mostly follow rocky and zigzag trails today.
+Small streams meet the big Budi Gandirn River with thundering sounds.

-Finally, we are an abandoned village, known as Larkya Bazaar.
-Start the climbing on the high raise trail from the Larke Khola leading to Dharmashala, where the trail finally meets the river.
+Finally, we are an abandoned village known as Larkya Bazaar.
+Start climbing on the high-rise trail from the Larke Khola.
+It leads to Dharmashala, where the course finally meets the river.

 13

-The trail becomes rocky as it goes along a moraine and reaches a beautiful turquoise lake that reflects the surrounding snowy mountains.
-The path becomes somewhat tedious as it climbs on numerous rocky moraines hills surrounded by rocky cliffs and snowy ridges beyond.
-Today is the more hard day compare to our other trekking days to cross over the Larkya Pass (5213m).
+The Manaslu Circuit trek trail becomes rocky as it goes along a moraine and reaches a beautiful turquoise lake.
+It reflects the surrounding snowy mountains.
+The path becomes tedious.

-The impressive Larke Pass is followed by a steep tiresome descend through a slippery trail towards the moraine of Salpudanda glacier.
-The path then becomes gradual as it goes along the moraine and parallel to Bimtang glacier towards Bimtang.
+The impressive Larke Pass leads to a steep, tiresome descent.
+The path is a slippery trail towards the moraine of Salpudanda Glacier.
+The course then becomes gradual along the moraine and parallel to Bimtang glacier.
+It goes towards Bimtang.

 From here, there are tremendous views of Himlung Himal (7126m), Cheo Himal (6820m), Gyaji Kung (7030m), Kang Guru (6981m), and Annapurna II (7937m).
 Bimtang has several Mani walls and deserted houses.